 Between these two extremes, there is a wide range of varieties, each with its own spirit and subtleties, that will determine whether the Rapé has healing, concentration, warrior or other connections.

-Some of the snuffs are named after the tribes that use them, such as the Yawanawa, Nukini, Manchinery, and Katukina tribes.
+Some of the Rapé are named after the tribes that use them, such as the Yawanawa, Nukini, Manchinery, and Katukina tribes.

 Rapé is an ancient medicine, and its proper consumption provides us with healing, strength, and connection with the universe and with ourselves.
 In order for it to be a healing tool and not a self-destructive practice, we must give it an ancestral use, with a pure intention and great respect, and understand that taking snuff is a path of learning.

-By buying snuff, you are acquiring a powerful tool with which to refine one of our most valuable weapons: the mind.
-The dose and the frequency depend on the real and conscious spiritual need of the individual, as it happens with all medicine; of the relation of each one with her and of the moment of its evolution.
+By buying Rapé, you are acquiring a powerful tool with which to hone one of our most valuable weapons: The mind.
+The dose and frequency depend on the real and conscious spiritual need of the individual, as with all medicine; of each person’s relationship with it and the moment of its evolution.

-In the case of Rapé, the correct use is measured before by the quality of the intake than by the quantity; respecting its sacred character and always putting forth a luminous prayer and a pure intention.
+In the case of Rapé, correct use is measured by the quality of the intake rather than by the quantity; respecting its sacred character and always putting in a luminous prayer and a pure intention.

 It is known that excesses and extremes are not usually good medicine.
-It is common that at the beginning of the relationship with Rapé, one has an inordinate hunger to take many daily feedings, and to explore and feel its physical effects.
+It is common that at the beginning of the relationship with Rapé, there is an excessive hunger to take many daily intakes, and to explore and feel its physical effects.

-This is not worrying, as long as a correct ritual use is made, since over time the relationship becomes balanced, and the student begins to appreciate its energetic and spiritual effects above the physical sensations, and in a natural way, it begins to use when the spirit requires it.
+This is not worrying, as long as correct ritual use is made, since over time the relationship balances, and the student begins to appreciate its energetic and spiritual effects above physical sensations, and naturally, one begins to use when the spirit requires it.

-The monk Ramón Pane, who accompanied Columbus on his second trip to the Americas, in 1493, observed that the indigenous people of the region that now corresponds to Haiti absorbed tobacco by means of a cane, and the same custom was observed by the Portuguese in the indigenous people of Brazil.
+The monk Ramón Pane, who accompanied Columbus on his second voyage to the Americas, in 1493, observed that the indigenous people of the region that now corresponds to Haiti, absorbed Nicotiana through a reed, and the Portuguese observed the same custom in the indigenous people of Brazil.

-By order of Felipe II, the doctor and botanist Francisco Hernández de Boncalo, was the one who introduced the first tobacco seeds to Europe in 1577, and they were sown around Toledo.
+By order of Philip II, the doctor and botanist Francisco Hernández de Boncalo was the one who introduced the first t*bacco seeds to Europe in 1577, and they were planted in the surroundings of Toledo.

-In 1561, the French ambassador in Lisbon, Jean Nicot, sent snuff to Catherine de Medici, wife of King Henry II of France, as a medicinal treatment for the migraines suffered by her son.
-She fell in love with this powdered tobacco, and it became popular as both a medicinal and recreational remedy among the elite.
+In 1561, the French ambassador in Lisbon, Jean Nicot, sent Rapé to Catherine de’ Medici, wife of King Henry II of France, as a medicinal treatment for the migraines suffered by her son.
+She fell in love with Rapé, and it became popular as both a medicinal and recreational remedy among the elite.

-It soon began to be consumed in Europe among the wealthiest groups, since tobacco, in all its formats, was then a luxury good.
+It soon began to be consumed in Europe among the wealthiest groups, since t*bacco, in all its formats, was then a luxury good.

-It was during the 18th century that snuff became a completely widespread fashion among the European aristocracy.
-Smoking tobacco was destined for the masses, and the consumption of snuff became the largest costumbrista and social ritual in Europe among bourgeois and aristocratic societies.
+It was during the 18th century that Rapé became a widespread fashion among the European aristocracy.
+Smoking t*bacco was destined for the masses, and the consumption of Rapé became the greatest customary and social ritual in Europe among bourgeois and aristocratic societies.

-At the beginning of the 20th century, in England, people only smoked in lower-class bars, because aristocrats could buy snuff, and they only consumed snuff.
+At the beginning of the 20th century, in England, smoking was only done in lower-class bars, because aristocrats could buy snuff, and they only consumed Rapé.

-Thus, snuff gradually became an inseparable ally of the nobility.
-Louis XIII, Charles II of England, Frederick the Great, William III and his wife, Napoleon, George III and his wife, Benedict XIII, and so many other aristocrats, were habitual snuff users.
+Thus, Rapéf little by little became an inseparable ally of the nobility.
+Louis XIII, Charles II of England, Frederick the Great, William III and his wife, Napoleon, George III and his wife Benedict XIII, and many other aristocrats were regular consumers of Rapé.